Integrated Report – 303(d) & 305(b)

 The 305(b) Report also includes: an analysis of the extent to which waterbodies comply with the “fishable/swimmable” goal of the CWA; an analysis of the extent to which the elimination of the discharge of pollutants and a level of water quality achieving the “fishable/swimmable” goal have been or will be attained, with recommendations of additional actions necessary to achieve this goal; an estimate of a) the environmental impact, b) the economic and social costs, c) the economic and social benefits, and d) the estimated date of such achievement; and finally, a description of the nature and extent of nonpoint sources of pollutants, and recommendations of programs needed to control them — including an estimate of the costs of implementing such programs.

-The 2022 Oklahoma 303(d) List is the official list of Impaired Waterbodies for the State of Oklahoma.
-Expand the “2022 Integrated Report” menu above for the 2022 Integrated Report and associated documents.
-The 2022 Integrated Report GIS layers are available to view and download at: https://gis.deq.ok.gov/maps/.
+The Draft 2024 Integrated Report and 303(d) list is available for review and public comment.
+Expand the “2024 Integrated Report” menu below to view the Draft 2024 Integrated Report and associated documents.
+The draft 2024 GIS layers are available online at: https://gis.deq.ok.gov/maps/.

 Contact Watershed Planning